silshack/spring2014/_posts/2014-01-15-sophiaturtle.md

 title: Sophia's Turtle Exercise
 ---

 Here is my True Blood inspired vampire named Bill.
 I started out playing with making overlapping circles, which now make up Bill's "nose."
-I then wanted to experiment with moving the turtle to another part of the screen without leaving a trace and make circles in the corners of the page and then decided to attempt make a happy vampire.
-I found information on slowing down the turtle for drawing the nose [here](http://docs.python.org/2/library/turtle.html?highlight=speed#turtle.speed).
+I wanted to experiment with moving turtles to other parts of the screen without leaving a trace.
+So I started to make circles in the corners of the screen and then decided to try to make a happy vampire.
+I found information on controlling the speed of the turtle for drawing the nose [here](http://docs.python.org/2/library/turtle.html?highlight=speed#turtle.speed).
 I also wanted to hide my turtles after completing the drawing and made use of a fellow classmate (Mandy) who had already discovered the code to hide a turtle.

 ```
 import turtle